Op. 20

 2025 | Grade 4 | ca. 7:00

 “Echoes of the Frontier” is a tribute to the music of classic western films.
 The work is divided into four scenes that capture the grandeur, beauty, hostility, and triumph of the American West.
-This riveting piece features plenty of syncopated rhythms and extended harmony for young bands to hone their skills.
+This riveting piece features syncopated rhythms, rich textures, large tutti moments, extended harmony, and a brief atonal section.

 Score: $19.99 | Full Set: $119.99